 Stablecoin Security: Lessons from Resolv’s $25M ETH Exploit

 Stablecoin security remains one of the most critical challenges in DeFi.
-Recent high-profile incidents like Resolv Finance’s $25 million ETH exploit recovery have raised concerns over vulnerabilities such as flash loan attacks and oracle manipulation.
-Understanding these threats is vital for project founders, developers, investors, and compliance officers aiming to safeguard their stablecoins and maintain user trust.
+Recent high-profile incidents like Resolv Finance's March 2026 unauthorised mint (~80M USR → ~$25M in ETH extracted) have raised concerns not only about on-chain vulnerabilities such as flash loan attacks and oracle manipulation, but — in the Resolv case — about off-chain signing-key security.
+Understanding both classes of threat is vital for project founders, developers, investors, and compliance officers aiming to safeguard their stablecoins and maintain user trust.

-This article explores the lessons learned from the Resolv exploit, analyzing stablecoin depeg causes and prevention strategies.
-We will delve into key technical vectors like oracle manipulation and flash loans, discuss token safety checks, and highlight best practices in stablecoin security.
-Leveraging Soken’s extensive experience in DeFi security audits and consulting, this guide equips you with the insights necessary to fortify your project against emerging risks.
+This article explores the lessons learned from the Resolv incident, analyzing stablecoin depeg causes and prevention strategies.
+We cover the actual Resolv root cause (a compromised AWS KMS signing key), the general-purpose technical vectors that affect stablecoins (oracle manipulation, flash loans, supply-cap failures), and best practices that address both off-chain operational security and on-chain defence.
+Leveraging Soken's extensive experience in DeFi security audits and consulting, this guide equips you with the insights necessary to fortify your project against emerging risks.

-What caused the Resolv Finance $25M exploit and what does it teach about stablecoin security?
+What caused the Resolv Finance $25M incident and what does it teach about stablecoin security?

 Key factors involved in the Resolv exploit: